DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-10. Your PC will restart on it's own and starting applying computer settings.
-This process will take a while.
+10. Your PC will restart automatically and begin applying computer settings.
+This process may take some time.

 <br>
     <br>

-11. After your computer has finishing restarting, go to "Other User" and check to see if  "Sign in to: (Your Domain Name)" is present.
-If it is that means your domain is up and running.
-Also it means that the user that you will create will be apart of your domain.
+11. After your computer has finished restarting, go to 'Other User' and check if 'Sign in to: (Your Domain Name)' is displayed.
+If it is, that means your domain is up and running.
+It also indicates that the user you create will be part of your domain.

 <br>
     <br>